oalfonso-o/mkdocs/README.md

-# Documentation: posts and projects
+# Documentation: projects and posts

-In this site there are posts and project that I found relevant to write something about them
+In this site there are projects and posts that I found relevant to write something about them

 This site is published in https://oalfonso.com